xarial/codestack/solidworks-api/document/sketch/transform/index.md

 Below macro can be used to perform the steps from the previous paragraph, but now the extracted coordinates will match the values in the global coordinate system.

-{% include_relative TransformSketchCoordinateMacro.vba.codesnippet %}
+{% code-snippet { file-name: TransformSketchCoordinateMacro.vba } %}

 ## Creating point in sketch from global coordinates

 Inversed transformation should be used when it is required to create a sketch point in the 2D sketch based on the global coordinate value.
 The following example inserts a sketch point into an active sketch based on a XYZ value.

-{% include_relative CreateSketchPointFromGlobalCoordinate.vba.codesnippet %}
+{% code-snippet { file-name: CreateSketchPointFromGlobalCoordinate.vba } %}